Eric Haase Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Orioles pitching staff ranks 11th in the league.
+- The pitching staff for the Orioles has a collective 9.4 K/9, the 10th-best in MLB.

-- The Orioles have the 15th-ranked team ERA among all MLB pitching staffs (4.19).
+- The Orioles' 4.27 team ERA ranks 14th across all league pitching staffs.

-- Orioles pitchers combine to rank 12th in baseball in home runs allowed (27 total, 1.1 per game).
+- Orioles pitchers combine to rank 14th in baseball in home runs given up (29 total, 1.1 per game).

-- Kremer (2-0 with a 6.20 ERA and 19 strikeouts in 24 2/3 innings pitched) makes the start for the Orioles, his sixth of the season.
+- Bradish (1-1 with a 6.30 ERA and nine strikeouts in 10 2/3 innings pitched) makes the start for the Orioles, his fourth of the season.

-- His most recent time out was on Monday against the Boston Red Sox, when the righty went 5 2/3 innings, surrendering four earned runs while giving up seven hits.
+- His last appearance was on Tuesday against the Boston Red Sox, when the right-hander went 2 1/3 innings, surrendering seven earned runs while allowing eight hits.

-- The 27-year-old has a 6.20 ERA and 6.9 strikeouts per nine innings in five games this season, while giving up a batting average of .278 to opposing hitters.
+- In three games this season, the 26-year-old has an ERA of 6.30, with 8.1 strikeouts per nine innings.
+Opponents are hitting .333 against him.

 © 2023 Data Skrive.
 All rights reserved.